The quality of data in machine learning algorithms

 Figure 6 – FFPE slides (left) versus frozen slides (right) Source

 3. Data Preparation Staining Methods

 Finally, bias can be found due to the sample staining that is necessary to color, and thus interpret the sample.
 Each center will inevitably stain its slides differently, and each scanner will read coloration differently.
 Therefore, it is necessary to apply several steps of color correction to normalize the dataset and reduce those biases as much as possible.

 Figure 7: Images from the Camelyon16 challenge dataset from two different medical centers highlighting the staining (color) differences

 In this first part of our ‘Data Preparation in Healthcare’ series, we looked at an example of how the preparation of data samples can impact the performance of Machine Learning algorithms in Histology.
 At Owkin, we have extensive experience working with histology samples, and our ‘Fit-for-AI’ datasets have been expertly curated by leading academics to eliminate bias.
 Next up, in Part Two of this three-part series, we will examine other data modalities where the quality of the preparation of each data sample is essential, specifically High-Throughput Screening and Radiology.

 How AI models & Federated Learning can predict breast cancer outcomes?
-Our experts from Institut Gustave Roussy, Institut Curie, Centre Léon Bérard, and Owkin will present their research on Oct.
-13 during a free online webinar!
-Register now.
+Our experts from Institut Gustave Roussy, Institut Curie, Centre Léon Bérard, and Owkin have explored their research during an online webinar!
+Watch now.